 These newly promulgated laws and regulations reflect the PRC government's further attempts to strengthen the legal protection for national network security, data security and the security of personal information protection.
 These laws and regulations are relatively new, and therefore there are substantial uncertainties with respect to the interpretation and implementation.
 We may need to adjust our business to comply with these laws and regulations regarding network security, data security and personal information from time to time.
 We have been making constant efforts to comply with the Cybersecurity Review Measures and other data protection laws and regulations of the PRC.
 Our mobile apps and websites only collect basic user information, which are necessary for the provision of the corresponding services.
 We update our privacy policies and adjust our data processing practices from time to time to meet the latest regulatory requirements of CAC and other authorities and adopts technical and organizational measures to protect data and cybersecurity.
 We could be subject to investigations launched by PRC regulators in the future.
 Any failure or any other non-compliance with the related laws and regulations may result in fines or other administrative penalties, including suspension of business, website closure, removal of our app from app stores, and revocation of licenses, as well as reputational damage or legal proceedings or actions against us, which may have a material adverse effect on our business, financial condition or results of operations.
 In addition, our ability to continue to offer our ADSs to investors could be significantly limited or completed hindered, and the value of our ADSs could significantly decline or become worthless.
 As of the date of this annual report, we have not been involved in any cybersecurity review initiated by the CAC or other relevant governmental regulatory authorities, and we have not received any inquiry, notice, warning, or sanction in such respect.
-However, we cannot rule o advertisements on webpages to our users.
-In addition, our traffic growth is significantly dependent on content viewing via mobile devices, such as smart phones and tablets.
-Technologies and tools for PCs and mobile devices, such as operating systems, Internet browsers, anti-virus software and other applications, as well as mobile application download stores could set up technical measures to direct away Internet traffic, require a fee for the download of our products or block our products all together, which could adversely affect our overall traffic and ability to monetize our services.
+However, we cannot rule out the possibility that we may be subject to the cybersecurity review or other investigations initiated by the CAC or the related governmental regulatory authorities.